 Don’t assume that one fiber is always better than another.
 Each fiber type has its strengths, but the other components of the carpet have an equally big impact on how the carpet will perform.

-Do learn about the manufacturer’s ratings and warranties offered on the product.
-Carpet is typically a big investment for most people, so make sure that you are buying a product that is covered for your particular situation.
-(For example, many warranties don’t cover stairs, so if you are buying carpet for your stairs, then be sure to look for a warranty that includes stairs.
+Do learn about the manufacturer’s ratings and warranties.
+Carpet is typically a big investment for most people, so make sure that you're buying a product that is covered for your particular situation.
+For example, many warranties don’t cover stairs, so if you are buying carpeting for your stairs, look for a warranty that includes stairs.
 Even if you never plan to use them, the warranties demonstrate the faith that the manufacturer has in its product.
 If a warranty doesn't provide long or comprehensive coverage, then that is a good indication the manufacturer doesn't expect the carpet to stand up well for a long period of time.

 Finding a Retailer

 Do shop around and find a retailer you are comfortable with.
 Many people feel vulnerable when shopping for carpeting because the quality of the carpet isn't always immediately apparent, so customers often have to trust the salesperson.
 Make sure that you deal with a salesperson you feel you can trust, at a store where you can expect to have a positive experience.
 To be sure your retailer and salesperson are right for you, ask the following five questions:

 - How long have you been in business?